-During the year ended September 30, 2013, the yen depreciated dramatically (from all-time highs versus the dollar that occurred in fiscal 2012).
-Per GAAP requirements, ESF has recognized other-than-temporary impairment on Japanese Government Bonds with a maturity date before the end of FY2014, as the full recovery of the dollar equivalent invested for yen-denominated securities maturing in the next fiscal year cannot be expected to occur.
+During the year ended September 30, 2014, the yen has continued to depreciate in value.
+ESF expects the yen to continue to further depreciate in the near future, and ESF does not expect to recover the dollar equivalent invested for certain yen-denominated securities before their maturity.
+Accordingly, ESF has recognized other-than-temporary impairment on Japanese Government Bonds with a maturity date before the end of FY 2015.
 No other-than-temporary impairment has been identified.